 We will be listing upcoming classes on this website.
 Check on the left hand side, look under Member Resources: JW ContEd Info:Drop-down Menu ~ Click on NIGHT-Time Cont.
 Ed Calendar

-Please Note- As of July 16, 2012, all payments for Continuing Education courses and any purchases at the JATC office must be paid by either Credit Card or Debit Card.
+Please Note- all payments for Continuing Education courses and any purchases at the JATC office must be paid by either Credit Card or Debit Card.
 The office will no longer accept checks or cash.

 You can view our upcoming classes in your local LU180 Newsletter and the classes are usually posted on the JW Continuing Education cork board in our Lobby.